Code-Institute-Submissions/liuzhenxin2-vroom-/README.md

 A detailed testing file can be found [here](https://github.com/liuzhenxin2/vroom-/blob/master/Vroom%20testing.pdf)

+### Bugs

+- Footer css stylings cant seem to be pushed to heroku
+- Background image(expect index page) cant seem to be 0.5 opacity

 # Deployment

 This website is deployed on Heroku.
 The URL for the deployed website is https://lzx1vroom.herokuapp.com/